clairezed/beardy-extension/readme.md

 ### Other stuff
 - Tuto using node web server, extension and socket io to display realtime notifications : http://blog.zenika.com/2011/05/11/a-full-javascript-architecture-part-two-chrome-extension2/
 - extension saving title, url and selected text as summary to bookmarks http://markb.co.uk/building-a-simple-google-chrome-extension.html

+## Todo

+// Appearance :

+- isolating : shadow dom ? iframe ?
+- make beardy pop up a template
+- style the whole
+- animated beard ?

+// Internal :

+- make it non persistent for a whole webpage (once it has been seen on one page, doesn't shows up again)
+- choose when to call external website (on installed ?)
+- stock 'website' variable on local storage ?
+- options ? (fade out after X seconds, or not)